Dr. Amy Brooks

 Dr. Brooks is a recipient of the American Society of Dentistry for Children Award and the Dwight C. Clark Memorial Award.
 She also received a Sigma Xi research award and was an active tutor and teaching assistant in medical histology and dental biochemistry.

 Dr. Brooks holds a dental license with anesthesia permit as well as a medical license in North Carolina.
-She maintains privileges at Grace Hospital - Blue Ridge Healthcare Morganton and membership in the American Association of Oral and Maxillofacial Surgeons, American Dental Association, Western Piedmont Dental Society, North Carolina Society of Oral and Maxillofacial Surgeons, First District Dental Society and the American Medical Association.
+She maintains privileges at Grace Hospital - UNC Health Blue Ridge Morganton and membership in the American Association of Oral and Maxillofacial Surgeons, American Dental Association, Western Piedmont Dental Society, North Carolina Society of Oral and Maxillofacial Surgeons, and the American Medical Association.
 Dr. Brooks is certified in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Basic Life Support (BLS).

 In 2005, Dr. Brooks, DDS, MD, completed accreditation for Diplomate status of the American Board of Oral and Maxillofacial Surgery.
 Board certification signifies Dr. Brooks has reached the highest standard of training and expertise.